On this page

 - Quick Reference

 Every URL change is a risk.
 Google has indexed the old URL, backlinks point to it, and users may have bookmarked it.
 Wire handles redirects automatically for merges and differentiations, but topic restructures and manual moves require deliberate planning.
 This guide covers every scenario.
+For complete Wire documentation, see the Guides page.

 The Golden Rule